mmikowski/hi_score/README.md

 When we create a fork we may send reports to coveralls as shown in the [master branch site][_09].
 Publish the coverage to the coveralls site using `npm run publish-coverage`.
 The process to set up coveralls is described in `hi_score/COVERALLS.md`.

 ### Build
-We employ `buildify` and `superpack` to prepare the code for production.
-This is a system has evolved over 10 years and is used on some high-volume sites (100m views per day).
+We use `buildify` to prepare the code for production.
+This script has been refined over 10 years and is used on some high-volume commerical sites (100m views per day).

 ```bash
   cd ~/GitHub/hi_score